tpoisot/ms_abc_networks/ms/ms.md_m.md

 ## Network measures

 We measured four key families of bipartite network structure indices.
+Measures were ranged in $[0;1]$.
 First, connectance, which is the $\frac{L}{T\times B}$, with $L$ the number of interactions, and $T$ and $B$ the number of species in the top and bottom groups.
 Second, nestedness [@almeida-neto_cmf], using the NODF measure, which \hilight{todo}.
 Third, modularity, using LP-BRIM [@liu_cdl; @barber_dnc], which gives values close to 1 when there are modules in the network, and values closer to 0 otherwise.
-Finally, we measured the proportion of \hilight{xx}
-bipartites motifs [@baker_srf]. \note{more}
+Finally, we measured the proportion of \hilight{xx} bipartites motifs [@baker_srf]. \note{more}

 The raw number of motifs was corrected to account for the number of species in each layer of the bipartite network.
 The maximum number of a motif with (e.g.) 2 species at the top and 2 species at the bottom is the product of qthe number of combinations of 2 species in the top layer, and of 2 species in the bottom layer (evaluated by their binomial coefficients).
-This gives a total number of sets of species that *could* be involved in a 2x2 motif; the raw number of this motif is divided by this maximum number.
+This gives a total number of sets of species that *could* be involved in a 2x2 motif;
+the raw number of this motif is divided by this maximum number.
 This yields values in the 0-1 range, representing the proportion of sets of species that *do* form a given motif out of the sets of species that *could*.

 ## Parameter selection